Top accelerators that produce leading startups

 Accelerators have contributed to the success of dozens of tech and web giants; some names on the list include Airbnb, Coinbase, Dropbox, Stripe, and Twitch.
 These unicorns went on to gain further investment support from some of the biggest names in the business—from JP Morgan to Sequoia Capital.

-This is also why leading VCs have to keep up with the best startups in the business.
-Building relationships with founders before their company is a reality can set you up for future investment opportunities.
-Here are the top accelerators that produce leading startups, and the value they bring to potential portfolio companies.
+This is also why leading VCs have to keep up with those going through top accelerator programs.
+Building relationships with founders at this early stage can set you up for future investment opportunities.

-Y Combinator
+1. Y Combinator

 Many consider Y Combinator (YC) to be the pioneer of startup accelerators.
 Founded in 2005, YC now funds a new cohort of startups twice per year, investing $500k in each startup in exchange for 7% equity.
 YC works “intensively” with the startup for three months leading up to Demo Day when startups present their businesses to an invite-only audience.
 Some of Y Combinator’s most successful alumns include Airbnb, Dropbox, and Stripe.